learn-the-web/topics/javascript-effects.md

 ---
-title: "Javascript effects"
+title: "JavaScript effects"
 tags: "javascript effects scrolling transitions animations end events waypoints smooth scroll manipulating svg"
-desc: "Using Javascript to trigger and create lots of effects on a website like animations and scrolling effects."
+desc: "Using JavaScript to trigger and create lots of effects on a website like animations and scrolling effects."
 playlist: PLWjCJDeWfDdfAAbxA-H5XHQlGoLICyHe_
 download: https://github.com/acgd-learn-the-web/javascript-effects-code/archive/master.zip
 github: https://github.com/acgd-learn-the-web/javascript-effects-code
 ---

-Common Javascript effects used on websites: triggering animations, scrolling effects, smooth scrolling, and waypoints.
+Common JavaScript effects used on websites: triggering animations, scrolling effects, smooth scrolling, and waypoints.

 ---

 ## Triggering CSS animations

-CSS animations can be triggered by Javascript simply by storing the `animation` property in a class.
+CSS animations can be triggered by JavaScript simply by storing the `animation` property in a class.

 ```css
 .box {